For patients - an overview

 What will you see?

 You will see the wavelength (precise rainbow color) vary during therapy.
 The wavelengths are selected depending upon the disorder.

 How does the therapy work?

 Today, light therapy devices are used all over the world with reasonable results.
-Unfortunately, the devices typically only use the red spectrum.
+Unfortunately, the devices typically only use light from the red spectrum.
 There are tons of other spectra that have not been studied much, or at all, to see if they can help patients.

 Could PhotoMed’s therapy help me?

 You would have to try it to find out.
 Beyond disappointment, nothing happens in 2 of 3 cases of “nothing-worked” pain.

 Here is a link to a partial list of disorders that have responded to PhotoMed’s therapy.